rapiz1/rathole/README.md

 ## Quickstart

+A full-powered `rathole` can be obtained from the [release](https://github.com/rapiz1/rathole/releases) page.
+Or [build from source](docs/build-guide.md) for other platforms and customizing the binary.

 To use rathole, you need a server with a public IP, and a device behind the NAT, where some services that need to be exposed to the Internet.

 Assuming you have a NAS at home behind the NAT, and want to expose its ssh service to the Internet: